openclimatefix/pvnet-summation/README.md

 ### Datasets

-The datasets required are the same as documented in [PVNet](https://github.com/openclimatefix/PVNet).
+The datasets required are the same as documented in [PVNet](https://github.com/openclimatefix/pvnet).
 The only addition is that you will need PVLive data for the national sum i.e. GSP ID 0.

-## Generating pre-made concurrent batches of data for PVNet

-It is required that you preprepare batches using the `save_concurrent_batches.py` script from PVNet.
-This saves the batches as required by the PVNet model to make predictions for all GSPs for a single forecast init time.
-Seen the PVNet package for more details on this.

-### Set up and config example for batch creation

-The concurrent batches created in the step above will be augmented with a few additional pieces of data required for the summation model.
-Within your copy of `PVNet_summation/configs` make sure you have replaced all of the items marked with `PLACEHOLDER`

 ### Training PVNet_summation

 How PVNet_summation is run is determined by the extensive configuration in the config files.
-The configs stored in `PVNet/configs.example` should work with batches created using the steps and batch creation config mentioned above.
+The configs stored in `configs.example`.

 Make sure to update the following config files before training your model:

+1. At the very start of training we loop over all of the input samples and make predictions for them using PVNet.
+These predictions are saved to disk and will be loaded in the training loop for more efficient training.
+In `configs/config.yaml` update `sample_save_dir` to set where the predictions will be saved to.

-1. In `configs/datamodule/default.yaml`:
+2. In `configs/datamodule/default.yaml`:
-    - update `batch_dir` to point to the directory you stored your concurrent batches in during batch creation.
+  - Update `pvnet_model.model_id` and `pvnet_model.revision` to point to the Huggingface commit or local directory where the exported PVNet model is.
-    - update `gsp_zarr_path` to point to the PVLive data containing the national estimate
+  - Update `configuration` to point to a data configuration compatible with the PVNet model whose outputs will be fed into the summation model.
+  - Set `train_period` and `val_period` to control the time ranges of the train and val period
+  - Optionally set `max_num_train_samples` and `max_num_val_samples` to limit the number of possible train and validation example which will be used.

-2. In `configs/model/default.yaml`:
+3. In `configs/model/default.yaml`:
-    - update the PVNet model for which you are training a summation model for.
-A new summation model should be trained for each PVNet model
-    - update the hyperparameters and structure of the summation model
+    - Update the hyperparameters and structure of the summation model
-3. In `configs/trainer/default.yaml`:
+4. In `configs/trainer/default.yaml`:
-    - set `accelerator: 0` if running on a system without a supported GPU
+    - Set `accelerator: 0` if running on a system without a supported GPU
-4. In `configs.config.yaml`:
-    - It is recommended that you set `presave_pvnet_outputs` to `True`.
-This means that the concurrent batches that you create will only be run through the PVNet model once before training and their outputs saved, rather than being run on the fly on each batch throughout training.
-This can speed up training significantly.

 Assuming you have updated the configs, you should now be able to run: